 Energy procurement is the process of how a business buys electricity and gas, but it goes beyond simply choosing a supplier.
-It involves deciding when to buy, how to buy, and which contract structure best fits the business.
+It involves deciding when to buy and which type of contract best suits the business.

 Taking a more informed approach can help businesses improve cost control, reduce exposure to market changes, and make more confident purchasing decisions.